tencent cloud

 Where:

-LABEL test_db.exmpale_label_4:test_db indicates the name of the import db.
+LABEL test_db.example_label_4: test_db is the name of the import DB.

-* indicates that all files under this path should be imported, or you can specify a unique file name.
+* indicates that all files under this path are imported, or a specific file name can be specified.

 Network Confirmation